jacobdgm/jacobdgm/README.md

   - about collaborating on an active project using Git and GitHub
   - about Docker and Nginx

-Lately, I've been spending time learning:
+Lately, I've been learning:
 - to play Irish tin whistle
-- to make better use of Vim
+- how to make better use of Vim

 ### I'm a musician